 Additionally, it has been our position to use bi-level positive airway pressure (BPAP) device with backup rate as the starting respiratory therapy rather than BPAP without backup.
 Non-invasive ventilation with a backup rate significantly reduces mortality and hospitalizations in patients with chronic hypercapnic respiratory failure from COPD.
 The proposed decision memo supports this position by recommending the use of BPAP-ST (spontaneous/timed) and volume-assured pressure support options.
 We are also pleased to see that the agency believes that device selection should be based on the patient’s specific condition (COPD, thoracic restrictive disease, etc.) and supported by clinical evidence.

+We strongly urge CMS to include a grandfather clause for existing Medicare beneficiaries already using Respiratory Assist Devices (RADs) or Home Mechanical Ventilators (HMVs).
+Forcing these patients to requalify under newly established criteria could disrupt continuity of care and lead to unnecessary hardship.
+A clear transition policy will preserve therapeutic gains already achieved and maintain patient safety.

+We are concerned that the proposed 5-hour nightly usage requirement places an undue burden on patients, physicians, and suppliers.
+This exceeds current adherence expectations for other respiratory therapies (e.g., 4 hours/night for CPAP) and may create unnecessary barriers to coverage.
+We recommend aligning the requirement with standard clinical practice: 4 hours per day on at least 70% of days in a 30-day period, which strikes a balance between patient capability and therapeutic efficacy.
+This more practical threshold has precedent and reflects realistic patient behavior.

 Finally, AARC continues to support the coverage of a second 90-day adherence trial period and are disappointed that CMS did not include this in the proposed decision memo.
 The coverage of a second 90-day adherence trial period would provide patients more time to demonstrate adherence and clinical improvement.
 Some Medicare patients may need a longer period to reach conventional adherence definitions, and coverage of a second 90-day period may be essential to reaching the required levels of adherence and more importantly to show clinical improvement.
 We ask that the agency reconsider and revise the decision memo to include coverage for a second 90-day trial period.

 The AARC thanks the CMS for its work on the revision to NCD, and we support the agency in these efforts, and thank you for the continued collaboration.
 If you have questions or would like to meet to discuss our comments, please contact Miriam O’Day, Senior Vice President of Government Affairs, AARC (Miriam.oday@aarc.org).